<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<title>Lifeworth Consulting site &#187; Communications</title>
+<title>Lifeworth Consulting &#187; Communications</title>

-<atom:link href="http://www.lifeworth.com/consult/category/communications/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.lifeworth.com/consult/category/communications/feed/" rel="self" type="application/rss+xml" />

 <description>Lifeworth Consulting site</description>